Email notifications in PIM

 A weekly Privileged Identity Management summary email for Azure AD roles is sent to Privileged Role Administrators, Security Administrators, and Global Administrators that have enabled Privileged Identity Management.
 This weekly email provides a snapshot of Privileged Identity Management activities for the week as well as privileged role assignments.
 It is only available for Azure AD organizations on the public cloud.
 Here's an example email:

-The email includes four tiles:
+The email includes:

 |Users activated||Number of times users activated their eligible role inside the organization.|